juliaingram/citibike-ridership/README.md

 ## Analysis

-[My Jupyter notebook](Citi%20Bike%20Analysis.ipynb) contains an anotated analysis.
+[My Jupyter notebook](Citi%20Bike%20Analysis.ipynb) contains an annotated analysis.

 After reading in the data and separating it into a dataframe for each year, I resampled the data by hour and calculated the percent of the day the rides that occured during that hour took up.
 I plotted the results using plotnine.
 This helped me identify shifts in Citi Bike rush hour.
 To quantify overall growth, I was able to simply calculate the percent change in the length of the dataframe for 2018 and the dataframe for 2021 because each row represents a ride.